GK2103/WeightLess/README.md

 # Project : WeightLess Fitness App
-The "fitappfinalV2" file contains all the files and source code for the WeightLess app.
+The "fitappfinalV2" file in the repository contains all the files and source code for the WeightLess app.
 To run the app just download the "fitappfinalV2" file and open it in android studios.

 ##### Problem Area: